-The students' responses were assessed using specially designed marking procedures.
+The students' responses were assessed specially designed marking procedures.
 The criteria used had been developed in advance by Project staff, but were sometimes modified as a result of issues raised during the marking.
-Tasks that required marker judgement and were common to year 4 and year 8 were intermingled during marking sessions, with the goal of ensuring that the same scoring standards and procedures were used for both.
+Where tasks required marker judgement, the responses from year 4 and year 8 students were intermingled during marking sessions, with the goal of ensuring that the same marking criteria and standards were used for both.
+If these tasks were trend tasks, substantial representative samples of the responses of year 4 and year 8 students assessed in the earlier years were also intermingled into the marking process, to help ensure that all comparisons were based on the same marking criteria and standards.